 To support children with SEND who are moving to secondary school the Year 6 class teachers and SENCo meet with the staff and SENCo of the receiving school to discuss the SEN child’s needs and how best to facilitate the child’s access to the school and curriculum.

 Golden Valley Primary School understands how important it is to identify special educational needs at an early age so that provision can be put into place.

 The progress of all children is tracked and monitored at our school.
 This means that we are aware when a child’s progress has slowed and not moved forward at an expected rate.

-Progress is discussed with parents at Parent’s Consultation evenings or at Individual Action plan meetings held to discuss next steps for children with SEND.
+Progress is discussed with parents at Parent’s Consultation evenings meetings.
 If a parent or teacher has significant concerns about a child’s progress then the SENCo is advised of this.
 The SENCo can make appropriate referrals to outside agencies as necessary i.e. Speech and Language Service, Occupational Therapy Service and Vulnerable learner’s Service.

-In Reception there are two full-time LSA’s to support the children, in Year One there is a full-time (or equivalent) LSA shared between the two classes.
+In Reception there are two full-time learning Support assistants (LSA’s) to support the children, in Year One there is a full-time (or equivalent) LSA shared between the two classes.

 During lunch times the school employs School Meals Supervisory Assistants (SMSA) to care for the children.
 Some children are supported by 1:1 SMSAs if they have Top-Up funding.